| Title: | Modeling Species Distributions in Three Dimensions |

 these data as necessary, depending on the model type being used.

-Samples background from the full depth extent of occs
+occs Samples background from the full depth extent of occs.

-Samples background from the full depth extent of envBrick
+all Samples background from the full depth extent of envBrick.

 which to sample.